 CommonBond was formed by three graduate students (David Klein, Jessup Shean, and Mike Taormina) looking for a solution to high interest rates for student loans.
-CommonBond is one of several companies to emerge out of the student debt crisis and works with investors such as August Capital, NYCA, Tribeca Venture Partners, and more.
+CommonBond is one of several companies to emerge out of the student debt crisis, and it works with investors such as August Capital, NYCA, Tribeca Venture Partners, and more.

-Loans are typically used to refinance graduate degrees, but can also be used to refinance undergraduate degrees.
-In addition to offering refinancing loans, the company also offers MBA student loans and personal loans.
+Loans are typically used to refinance graduate degrees, but they can also be used to refinance undergraduate degrees.
+In addition to refinancing loans, the company also offers MBA student loans and personal loans.
 CommonBond has a minimum refinance amount of $5,000.

 With CommonBond Refinancing borrowers can expect the following:

 First, CommonBond is an excellent company because prospective borrowers can easily see what rates they qualify for.
 CommonBond has charts laid out on its site for a variable loan, fixed loan, or hybrid loan.
 Consumers can see a high and low APR rate, estimated monthly payment, estimated interest, and an estimated cost of a $10,000 loan.
 All numbers are based on the terms of a loan.